-- 11. Obstructions of the free flow of pedestrian or vehicular traffic on College premises or at College/FSA sponsored/ supervised functions. - 12.
-Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College/FSA premises or at functions sponsored by, or participated in, by the College. - 13.
-Sexual Misconduct Acts of sexual misconduct include but are not limited to: - a.
-Non-Consensual Sexual Intercourse (or attempts to commit same) - b.
-Non-Consensual Sexual Contact (or attempts to commit same) - c.
-Sexual Exploitation - d.
-Sexual Harassment - Further information and definitions relating to sexual misconduct can be found in the College Catalog, the Student Handbook, and on the College website at www.clinton.edu. - 14.
-Theft or other abuse of computer resources (College and FSA), including but not limited to: - a.
+FSA), including but not limited to:

+- a.
 In accordance with the Digital Millennium Copyright Act (DMCA), College policy also forbids the copying, distribution, downloading, and uploading of copyrighted materials on any personal or College computer system.
 These materials include, but are not limited to, text (including e-mails and web information), graphics, art, photographs, music, film, and software. - b.
-Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - c.
+Unauthorized entry into a file to use, read, or change the contents, or for any other purpose. - c.
 Unauthorized transfer of a file. - d.
 Unauthorized use of another individual's user identification or password or PIN. - e.
 Unauthorized use of data intended for another individual. - f.
 Unauthorized use of computing/data processing equipment. - g.
 Use of computing resources to interfere with the work of another student, faculty member or College official. - h.
-Use of computing resources to send obscene or abusive materials. - Use of computing resources to interfere with normal operation of the College computing system. - Use of computers for personal purposes unrelated to educational program or campus activities. - 15.
-Abuse of the College disciplinary system, including but not limited to: - Failure to obey the summons of a disciplinary body, i.e., the Vice President of Student Services, and the Campus Disciplinary Boards. - Falsification of any incident report to any college, FSA, or contract security official or any disciplinary body is prohibited. - c.
-Disruption or interference with the orderly conduct of a disciplinary proceeding. - d.
-Attempting to discourage an individual's proper participation in, or use of, the disciplinary system. - e.
-Attempting to influence the impartiality of a member of a disciplinary body prior to, and/or during the course of, the disciplinary proceeding. - f.
+Use of computing resources to send obscene or abusive materials. - i.
+Use of computing resources to interfere with normal operation of the College computing system. - j.
+Use of computers for personal purposes unrelated to educational program or campus activities. - 15.
+Abuse of the College disciplinary system, including but not limited to: - Failure to obey the summons of a disciplinary body, i.e., the Vice President for Student Affairs, and the Campus Disciplinary Boards. - Falsification of any incident report to any college, FSA, or security official or any disciplinary body is prohibited. - Disruption or interference with the orderly conduct of a disciplinary proceeding. - d.
+Attempting to discourage an individual's proper participation in, or use of, the disciplinary system. - Attempting to influence the impartiality of a member of a disciplinary body prior to, and/or during the course of, the disciplinary proceeding. - f.
 Harassment (verbal, non-verbal or physical) and/or intimidation of a member of a disciplinary body prior to, during, and/or after disciplinary proceedings. - g.
-Failure to comply with the sanction(s) imposed under the Student Code. - h.
-Influencing or attempting to influence another person to commit an abuse of the disciplinary system. - i.
-Retaliation, in any form, is prohibited.

-- 16. Violation of published College policies, rules or regulations, filed in the office of the Vice President of Student Services.
-Such regulations or policies may include the College Policy Against Harassment and Discrimination, Policy Against Sex Discrimination and Sexual Harassment, computer use policy, residence hall lease agreement and accompanying regulations, as well as those regulations relating to hazing, entry and use of College facilities, use of amplifying equipment, campus demonstrations, parking rules and regulations, and regulations governing student organizations. - 17.
-Violation of federal, state or local law on College/FSA premises or at College/FSA sponsored or supervised activities. - 18.
-Smoking is prohibited on College/FSA property except in designated smoking areas. - 19.
-Vandalism: Attempted or actual theft of and/or vandalism/defacement to property of the college or FSA or property of a member of the college or FSA or other personal or public property is prohibited.
+Failure to comply with the sanction(s) imposed under the Student Code by a Disciplinary Board. - h.
+Influencing or attempting to influence another person to commit an abuse of the disciplinary system. - Retaliation in any form. - 16.
+Violators of the Digital Millennium Copyright Act who have illegally shared copyrighted files are subject to civil penalties of between \$750 and \$150,000 per song.
+As of 2008, past pre-litigation settlements offered by copyright owners such as the Recording Industry Association of America (RIAA) have ranged from \$3,000 to \$4,000 and up.
+Additionally, a court may, at its discretion, grant the copyright owner reasonable attorney fees.
+Although prosecution of students for this type of file sharing is extremely rare, 17 USC § 506 lays out criminal penalties for intentional copyright infringement which can include fines and jail time. - 17.
+Violation of published College policies, rules or regulations, filed in the office of the Vice President for Student Affairs.
+Such regulations or policies may include the College Policy Against Harassment and Discrimination, Policy Against Sex Discrimination and Sexual Harassment, computer use policy, residence hall lease agreement and accompanying regulations, as well as those regulations relating to hazing, entry and use of College facilities, use of amplifying equipment, campus demonstrations, parking rules and regulations, and regulations governing student organizations.

+- Violation of federal, state or local law on College/FSA premises or at College/FSA sponsored or supervised activities. - 19.
+Smoking is permitted in designated smoking areas only.